Escherichia Coli Infections Clinical Presentation

 In adults, E coli meningitis is not uncommon in those who have undergone multiple neurological procedures or who have had open CNS trauma.

-Immunosuppressed patients receiving corticosteroid therapy and those with S stercoralis hyperinfection are also at risk for E coli meningitis.
+Immunosuppressed patients receiving corticosteroid therapy and those with S stercoralis hyperinfection also are at risk for E coli meningitis.

 Pneumonia